Orange Line (MBTA): New CRRC trains

 The new cars have faced several issues since their August entry into service.
 In November 2019, a car derailed while undergoing initial testing at the Wellington yard.
 The last car of a six car trainset had jumped the rails while going over a switch, however no major damage had been reported.
 Several months earlier, the first two trainsets were taken out of service due to safety issues following the inadvertent opening of a passenger door while the train was in motion.
 Cars were also rechecked in early December 2019, after issues with sounds combined with passenger overload necessitated removal from service.
 The first train was restored to service in January 2020.
 The trains were pulled again on March 16, 2021, after a derailment involving one of the cars.
 Buses replaced trains around the site of the derailment until April 12.
 The CRRC cars remained out of service as of July 2021; defective side bearer pads were identified as a contributing factor.
 These dampen the movements of the trucks (which include the wheels) with respect to the car bodies, but were found to be wearing in such a way as to produce too much friction.
 The first of the CRRC trainsets was returned to revenue service on August 20, after modifications were approved by the MBTA's Safety Department and the Department of Public Utilities.
 The new cars were again removed from service on May 19–23, 2022, after a braking issue on one car due to an incorrectly installed bolt, and again between June and July 2022 due to a battery failure.
 In December 2022, some new cars were removed from service due to failed power cables causing electric arcing on axles.

 The CRRC contract requires delivery of all Orange Line cars by January 2022, with a fine of $500 per day per car for late deliveries.
 Delays began to accumulate in 2019, and then facilities in China and Springfield had to shut down and operate at reduced capacity for parts of 2020 due to the COVID-19 pandemic.
 As of September 2022, 78 of 152 new cars had been put in service on the Orange Line.
 This was enough for service almost all the time because of the rush hour service cap introduced after an FTA safety audit identified insufficient staffing of subway dispatchers.
 The MBTA indicated it would assess which delays were the fault of the contractor at the end of the contract.

-The first #12 fleet cars were sent to scrap on September 22, 2022.
-Almost all will be processed by the contractor Costello to remove hazardous materials and be recycled; two have been offered to the Seashore Trolley Museum in Kennebunkport, Maine.
+In 2023, cars were being delivered incomplete with incomplete paint repairs, connectors seen hanging on underframes, and parts sanded down to bare metal.
+The MBTA and CRRC have collaborated to resolve quality issues.
+In August 2023, MBTA General Manager has reported that the new Orange Line cars are exhibiting an average of approximately 114,000 miles traveled between failures, which surpasses the contractual requirement of 90,000 miles by over a quarter.